b00tkitism/bastet/README.md

 ---

+# 🗺️ Roadmap / TODO
+- Support PoW token via X-PoW request header (in addition to / instead of cookies) for better API compatibility.

+---

 ## 💰 Support & Donations

 If you’d like to support my work, you can donate using any of the following cryptocurrencies: